AlwaysHungrie/constella/setup/README.md

 ## Next Steps

-You can now build the [wallet](https://github.com/AlwaysHungrie/constella/wallet/README.md), the [verifier](https://github.com/AlwaysHungrie/constella/verifier/README.md) and run as per requirements by following their respective instructions.
+You can now build the [wallet](https://github.com/AlwaysHungrie/constella/wallet/README.md), the [verifier](https://github.com/AlwaysHungrie/constella/verifier/README.md) and run as per requirement by following their respective instructions.